-- Short-term scheduler selects from among the processes in ready queue, and allocates the CPU to one of them

-Queue may be ordered in various ways

-CPU scheduling decisions may take place when a process:

-- 1. Switches from running to waiting state

-- 2. Switches from running to ready state

-- 3. Switches from waiting to ready
+Short-term scheduler selects from among the processes in ready queue, and allocates the CPU to one of them Queue may be ordered in various ways CPU scheduling decisions may take place when a process: 1.
+Switches from running to waiting state 2.
+Switches from running to ready state Not Controlled by 3.
+Switches from waiting to ready the process 4.
+Terminates Scheduling under 1 and 4 is nonpreemptive All other scheduling is preemptive.
+These need to be considered access to shared data by multiple processes preemption while in kernel mode interrupts occurring during crucial OS activities

-- 4. Terminates

-- Scheduling under 1 and 4 is nonpreemptive

-- All other scheduling is preemptive.
-These need to be considered

-- access to shared data by multiple processes

-- preemption while in kernel mode

-- interrupts occurring during crucial OS activities